psychopy/workshops/3days/source/general/builderAndCode.rst

 .. nextslide::

-Let's try and create a 'Feedback' Routine for the flanker task we made yesterday (requires a Code Component to decide whether the last response was correct or not).
+Let's try and create a 'Feedback' Routine for the flanker task we made (requires a Code Component to decide whether the last response was correct or not).
     - rerun the task you created to create a data file
     - open the data file and look at the headers that are created
     - you can access these data to feedback to participants.